-This is also an issue in Onondaga County, New York.
-As noted above, only three municipalities require ADA compliance and, of those, the Town of Dewitt has yet to implement snow removal plans in order to become ADA compliant.
+In Onondaga County, New York, as noted above, only three municipalities require ADA compliance and, of those, the Town of Dewitt has yet to implement snow removal plans in order to become ADA compliant.
 As a result, people with disabilities must rely on New York State or federal law if they wish to enforce their rights when municipalities fail to provide accessible sidewalks and rights of way.